jbearak/base-container/CACHE_OPTIMIZATION.md

 # Cache Optimization Guide

-This guide provides advanced strategies for optimizing BuildKit cache performance in the pak-based R package installation system.
+This guide provides strategies for optimizing BuildKit cache performance in the pak-based R package installation system.

 ## Overview